 All volunteers can access our online support package, which will help them run their sessions and ultimately a league.
 To view the support page, please click here.

-BCS Regional T20
+AoC Sport Regional T20

-Through BCS, we have also been able to launch an inter-college T20 Regional competition.
+Through AoC Sport, we have also been able to launch an inter-college T20 Regional competition.
 We are encouraging participation from all colleges, but particularly those that don’t have access to cricket facilities, and have therefore felt in the past that they could not provide cricket as a playing option to their students.

 With assistance from our County Cricket Boards, we will provide a link between colleges and local clubs, encouraging a mutually benefitting partnership which will see colleges using the club facilities for their fixtures.